schorschii/OCO-Server/docs/Packages.md

 After that, you can enter the exit/return codes which should be considered as success (multiple return codes have to be separated by a comma `,`).
 If you leave the return code field blank, all return codes are considered as success (this is not recommended - keep `0` if you are unsure, this is normally the return code for success).
 But for example, MSI packages can also return `3010` if the installation succeeded but a reboot is required (see [list of MSI return codes](https://docs.microsoft.com/de-de/windows/win32/msi/error-codes)).

 By checking the checkbox 'Installation Removes Previous Versions' you can define if the installation command implicitly uninstalls older versions.
-Many installers behave like this, e.g. the VLC installer.
-In this case:
+Many installers behave like this, e.g. the VLC installer, but this behavior is not always desired.
+If you enable this checkbox:
 1. No automatic uninstall job is created when deploying the package and another version of the same package family is already installed.
 2. If the installation succeeds, all computer-package assignments of other packages from this family will be removed from the OCO database.